Custom CSS - Special Feature - Gradient on Headings

 ⭐️ If you happen to delete the Custom CSS, no worries.
 You can find the codes on the Style Sheet - CSS Headings Page located in the Not Linked section of the pages panel.

 💌 Feel free to reach out to me if you have any questions about your template.
-You can open a Support Ticker Here and you'll hear from me over email.
+You can open a Support Ticket Here and you'll hear from me over email.